 Many small business websites suffer from messaging problems.
-In fact, they often fail to clearly convey where the business is, how to contact them, or even state exactly what they do.
+In fact, like we said, they often fail to clearly convey where the business is, how to contact them, or even state exactly what they do.

 The most important thing you need to do for your massage therapy marketing is develop a crisp value proposition.
 This a statement that keys in on what you do to solve your client’s problem, how you’re unique, and why someone should choose you instead of another massage therapist.
 For example: